ibm-cloud-architecture/governed-ml-ops/README.md

-# Governed ML Operationalization Lab
+# Governed ML Operationalization Enablement

 Governed operationalization of AI models is a framework that uses process, people, and technology that helps in ensuring the trustworthiness of AI solutions used for business.
 The approach uses data and AI technologies that are integrated with an open and diverse ecosystem and is rooted in principles of trustworthy AI ethics.
 Governed operationalization of AI models encompasses the entire lifecycle of ML Models, starting from inception to decommission.
 The diagram below captures the process and people aspects of the same.